raspberrypilearning/packaging-your-code/en/step_3.md

 At the moment, your module can only be accessed if the program that is calling it is saved in the `my_project` directory.
 For your module to be accessible to all Python programs, it needs to be installed.

 So that you can install the Python module, you have to create a **setup** program.
 This is just a Python program that calls the `setup` function, passing it all the information necessary to install your module.
-Later you will also use it to create a **distribution** you can share with the world.
+Later you will also use this program to create a **distribution** you can share with the world.

 --- task ---